YTread Logo

 Feb 19, 2020

-hello Vsauce Michael come on if you continue you will eventually emerge from my other end and for this reason it has been said that the
+Hi Vsauce Michael come in, if you continue you will eventually come out the other end of me and for this reason it has been said that the

 human

-body is like a doughnut yes you are just a bunch of meat packed around a central Hulk or is it you, Humans
+body is like a doughnut, yes you are just a bunch of meat packed around a central Hulk or are you guys, Humans, they

 have